How Large Language Models Work

 The Transformer Architecture

-The key innovation is called attention.
-When processing your prompt, the model pays "attention" to which words relate to other words.
 In the sentence "The cat sat on the mat because it was tired," the model learns that "it" refers to "the cat," not "the mat."

 This ability to track relationships across long passages is what makes modern AI so capable.
+Before Transformers (2017), AI could barely handle a single paragraph.
+Now it can reason across 100,000+ words.

 How It Generates Responses

-When you send a message, the AI:
+When you send a message, the AI follows these steps:

-- 1.Tokenizes your input (breaks it into pieces called tokens)
+- 1Tokenizes your input (breaks it into pieces called tokens)

-- 2.Processes the tokens through dozens of layers of the neural network
+- 2Processes the tokens through dozens of layers of the neural network

-- 3.Predicts the most likely next token
+- 3Predicts the most likely next token

-- 4.Repeats — generating one token at a time until the response is complete
+- 4Repeats — generating one token at a time until the response is complete

 Each token generation considers the entire conversation so far.
 That's why AI can stay on topic across long chats.